braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/drag_and_drop/overview.md

 Navigate to the email wizard and select your editing experience.
 Two editing options will be shown:

 - Select the **Drag & Drop Editor** to select templates created using the Drag & Drop Editor.
-- Select the HTML Code Editor to use the existing editors and to see your existing email templates. <br><br>![Image that shows the option to select the Drag & Drop Editor as the email editing experience.][6]{: style="max-width:80%;"}
+- Select the HTML Code Editor to use the existing editors and to see your existing email templates. <br><br>![Option to select the Drag & Drop Editor as the email editing experience.][6]{: style="max-width:80%;"}

 {% alert tip %}
 You can also access all templates in the **Templates & Media** page under the **Engagement** section.